MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 **Arguments**

 * *longitude*: Geospatial coordinate, longitude value in degrees.
-Valid value is a real number and in range [-180, +180].
+Valid value is a real number and in the range [-180, +180].
 * *latitude*: Geospatial coordinate, latitude value in degrees.
-Valid value is a real number and in range [-90, +90].
+Valid value is a real number and in the range [-90, +90].
 * *polygon*: Polygon in the [GeoJSON format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.

 **Returns**